Human Trafficking and Addiction

 Addiction makes the victim more psychologically vulnerable and easy to manipulate.
 Once a person is using drugs, a potential captor need only provide a relatively reliable means of continuing that addiction in order to ensure cooperation.
 He may offer a place to stay and easy access to a continuous supply of drugs, or he may provide money in exchange for service – money which is then spent supporting the drug habit.

 In situations where the victim is not already addicted, the trafficker may offer or force drugs as a means of control.
 Eventually, victims come to rely on drugs as a means of escape from reality or a coping mechanism to deal with the emotional or physical trauma.
 Regardless of whether the trafficking or the addiction comes first, eliminating the reliance on drugs often eliminates most of the reliance on the captor.

 What are some of the warning signs that a loved one might be a victim of human trafficking and addiction?

 Victims of trafficking do not often verbally identify themselves as such.
 They are caught in a self-perpetuating cycle, and they often do not see a way out and could be afraid to ask for help.
 If you notice bruises, injection marks, or injuries that look like they might have come from a violent confrontation, these are clear warning signs that should not be ignored.

-The problem is that, even as a loved one of the potential victim, you might not be able to notice these warning signs.
+The problem is that, even as a loved one of the potential victims, you might not be able to notice these warning signs.
 Trafficking victims, and a person struggling with addiction in general, frequently drift out of contact with family members and friends.
-You might find yourself wondering when you last spoke to this person, and trying to remember if something seemed off.
+You might find yourself wondering when you last spoke to this person and trying to remember if something seemed off.